emtee40/SurvivalManual-wiki/Kits.md

 * knife sharpener
 * cork

 Read and practice the survival techniques in this manual and apply these basic concepts to those you read about in other publications.
 Then prepare your survival kit with items that are durable, multipurpose, and lightweight.
 Imagination may be the largest part of your kit.
 It can replace many of the items in a kit.
-Combined with the will to live, it can mean the difference life and death.
+Combined with the will to live, it can mean the difference between life and death.